top of page

 MIRA AWAD

-Born in Rama village in the Galilee, to Palestinian father-Anwar, and Bulgarian mother-Snejanka, currently living in Tel-Aviv.
-She studied at the Rimon School for Jazz and Contemporary Music and throughout her career she developed a unique fusion of sounds, combining the East with the West, weaving the Arabic language and it’s oriental ornaments with Western harmonies, and bringing together her passions for folk, rock, jazz, latin music, traditional Middle Eastern and Balkan music into a rich tapestry of sounds, songs and observations.
+Mira studied music at the Rimon School for Jazz and Contemporary Music (Tel-Aviv) and throughout her career she developed a unique fusion of sounds, combining the East with the West, weaving the Arabic language and it’s oriental ornaments with Western harmonies, and bringing together her passions for folk, rock, Latin, traditional Middle Eastern and Balkan music into a rich tapestry of sounds, songs and observations.

 Mira has collaborated with a wide range of world-famous musicians: Noa (Achinoam Nini), Idan Raichel, Greek singer George Dalaras, hip hop artist Guy Mar, David Broza, Joca Perpignan, international star Andrea Bocelli and the one and only Bobby Mc’Ferrin.
 She now regularly collaborates with Rolling Stones saxophonist Tim Ries.

-Mira worked as an actress with the Tel-Aviv Cameri Theatre, she also was Eliza Doolittle in the renown musical “My Fair Lady”, and stars on the highly rated TV series “Arab Labor” that deals with the complex reality of Palestinians inside Israel.
+Mira worked as an actress with the Tel-Aviv Cameri Theatre, she also was Eliza Doolittle in the renown musical “My Fair Lady”, and stared on the highly rated TV series “Arab Labor” that deals with the complex reality of Palestinians inside Israel.
 Movies: “The Bubble”, directed by Eytan Fox.
 “Zaytoun” by director Eran Riklis.
 “Farewell Baghdad” by director Nissim Dayan.
 She recorded the theme songs for the films “Forgiveness” by director Udi Aloni, and “Lemon tree” by Eran Riklis.

-She participated in the 5th season of the Israeli version of “Dancing with the stars”.
+Mira participated in the 5th season of the Israeli version of “Dancing with the stars”.
 She competed in the Eurovision song contest 2009 alongside Noa with the song “There must be another way” from their duet album carrying the same name, released by Universal Music.
 Her debut solo album “Bahlawan-Acrobat” was released May 2009, and was produced by Israeli guitarist Amos Ever-Hadani.
 She was signed as a Sony Spain artist in 2011 and released her second album “All my faces” with Spanish musical producer Carlos Jean.

 Mira’s newest single release, Yaba (Father), from her upcoming double album HuMAN/WoMAN speaks about identity and belonging.
 Mira Awad writes, “My father and I were born and raised in the same exact geographical spot – A village called Rameh in the Galilee.
 However, he was born in 1936 in what was called Palestine, while in 1975 I was born in Israel.
 The song Yaba is about our identity as native Palestinian citizens of this troubled homeland.”